ataiva-software/vertex/infrastructure/disaster-recovery/runbooks/regional_failover_runbook.md

 ## Overview

-This runbook provides step-by-step procedures for performing a regional failover of the Eden DevOps Suite.
+This runbook provides step-by-step procedures for performing a regional failover of the Vertex DevOps Suite.
 It covers both planned failovers (for maintenance or testing) and emergency failovers (in response to a disaster).

 ## Prerequisites

 - Access to both primary and secondary region infrastructure
-- Administrator credentials for all systems
+- Administrator crvertextials for all systems
 - Access to DNS management console
 - Access to monitoring systems
 - Communication channels for stakeholder notifications